 What does a flag on a welding symbol mean?

 A solid triangular flag at the junction of the reference line and arrow is the field weld symbol per AWS A2.4:2020.
 It means the weld must be made in the field — at the erection or installation site — not in the fabrication shop.
 Field welds are significant because they affect inspection scheduling, preheat requirements (field conditions differ from shop conditions), and logistics.
-The flag points away from the arrow.
+Per A2.4 §6.9, the flag may point in either direction.
 It can appear alongside a weld-all-around circle when the weld is both field-made and continuous around the joint.